l2beat/l2beat/packages/backend/discovery/mode/ethereum/diffHistory.md

     +++ description: None
       descriptions.0:
 -        "The main entry point to deposit ERC20 tokens from L1 to L2.
 This contract can store any token."
-+        "The main entry point to deposit ERC20 tokens from host chain to this.
++        "The main entry point to deposit ERC20 tokens from host chain to this chain.
 This contract can store any token."
       categories:
 +        ["Gateways&Escrows"]
     }